Updated on September 14, 2018

 Thus, mortgage brokers in California are real estate brokers, who specialize in loans.

 We frequently deal with disputes that arise in dealing with mortgage brokers and listing agents and brokers.
-In order to understand the duties that mortgage brokers and other types of real estate brokers owe to their clients it is first important to understand the rules and law that govern real estate brokers.
+In order to understand the duties that mortgage brokers and other types of real estate brokers owe to their clients it is first important to understand the rules and laws that govern real estate brokers.
 Our real estate litigation attorneys have great experience with many types of real estate broker liability claims.
 Contact us today to schedule a consultation.